Last updated: 16.07.2021

 Are the toilets open?

 Yes.
-Toilets are unisex and a one-way queuing system is in place.
+Separate ladies, gents and accessible toilets are available.
 Please follow signage or ask a member of staff.
-Accessible toilet facilities are also available.
 Toilets will be cleaned before each audience arrive and again during the performance.

 Can I pay with cash at the theatre?